What is VestaCP Web Control Panel?

 Vesta Control panel (VestaCP) is an open source and light weight web hosting control panel with its core written in bash.
 Using VestaCP, one can manage web sites, mail server, database and much more with its clean and intuitive interface.
 This control panel does not consume too much server resources and runs efficiently.
-This can be gauged from the fact that a server with a meager 512 mb RAM and a 1 Ghz CPU can serve 5k to 8k visitors daily with a site powered by VestaCP.
+This can be gauged from the fact that a server with as low as 512 MB RAM and 1 Ghz CPU can serve 5000 to 8000 visitors daily with a site powered by VestaCP.

 VestCP is one of the best cPanel alternatives you can get for free! with all the features you can expect from a standard web hosting control panel.

-- The server you have chosen must be freshly minted with either CentOS 7 or Ubuntu 18 already installed.
+- Fresh server/VPS with either CentOS 7 or Ubuntu 18 installed

 Set FQDN of your server

-The process of configuring FQDN of CentOS 7 or Ubuntu 18.04 is same.
-Therefore, To configure FQDN in either Ubuntu 18.04 or CentOS 7.3, first set the hostname of the system using hostnamectl
+The process of configuring FQDN (fully Qualified Domain Name) of CentOS 7 or Ubuntu 18.04 is same.
+Therefore, to configure FQDN in either Ubuntu 18.04 or CentOS 7.3, first set up the host-names of the system using hostnamectl command.

 Next edit /etc/hosts and add a line with following format towards the end of the file.